mtownsend509/A-Day-in-the-Leaf/README.md

 - [ReadMe](https://github.com/mtownsend509/A-Day-in-the-Leaf/blob/Develope/LICENSE) - This file containing an executive overview of the project

+### To Use The Deployed Application
+This application uses common website workflow.
+You will need to log in or sign up before doing anything else.
+Once logged in you will see an empty dashboard, that's okay!
+Press the "add plant" button to add your first plant to your dashboard.
+In the add plant page you will need to add various information about your houseplant's care needs and any other care information you'd like to add.
+Once you're done press the submit button at the bottom of the page, and your new plant should be populated on your dashboard.
+Add more if you'd like, or use this plant to help you keep track of it's needs and care using the water button.

 <!-- Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: